Self-employment offers a lot of freedom and flexibility. But it can also pose some unique…

 Generally speaking, California homeowners must be in a positive equity situation in order to qualify for a basic mortgage refinance loan.
 And that’s where the appraisal comes into the picture.

-As a homeowner, there’s really not much for you to do during this stage.
+As a homeowner, there’s really not much for you to do at this stage.
 The lender will request the appraisal and report the results back to you.
-The key point to remember here is that the home must be appraised before the refinance loan can be finalized and funded.
+The point to remember is that the home must be appraised before the refinance can be finalized.

 6. Sign your closing documents and pay your costs.